 Bill Tetlow - Trustee

 Having worked at The Donkey Sanctuary as a regional welfare officer from 1991 until his retirement in 2007, Bill became a trustee of the charity in 2008, so continuing to share his tremendous knowledge of care and welfare.
 Born in Halifax, West Yorkshire, Bill ran his own farming business up until joining organisation.
 He has owned and shown donkeys for a hobby since 1976 and has bred several British champions.
-He was chair of the Donkey Breed Society in 1998/1999 and some of his other hobbies include photography and after-dinner speaking.
+Bill was chair of the Donkey Breed Society in 1998/1999 and some of his other hobbies include photography and after-dinner speaking.

 Christine Purdy - Trustee